craiggrummitt/Contacts/readme.md

 # Notes

-This project is part of Thinkful's course [Intro to iOS Programming in Swift](http://thinkful.com)
+This project is part of Thinkful's course [Build your own iOS Apps](https://www.thinkful.com/courses/learn-swift-programming-online).